AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Machine_Learning/Optimization_EECS127AB/4_Descent_Methods/Newton's_Method.md

 > [!def]
 > All of our discussion thus far has been under the assumption $\nabla^2 f\left(\vec{x}^{(t)}\right) \succ 0$.
 >
-> If the Hessian is not positive definite, one may adaptthe algorithm accordingly, forming a new class of methods called quasi-Newton’s methods.
+> If the Hessian is not positive definite, one may adapt the algorithm accordingly, forming a new class of methods called quasi-Newton’s methods.

+## Implementations in Scipy